Ducks think they are funny...

 Sheep are Trouble

-to the way HE thinks they should be
+Andy likes to changes things around to the way HE thinks they should be |

 Billy met me at the door, he was supposed to be locked into his stall.
 Then I see the hulking form of Andy round the corner and he's gotten out too.
 Okay fine, they must have popped the door somehow.
 I throw the feed down the pigs only to see they aren't there.
 The pig sty door is wide open, but I can hear them snorting.
 So I let the lambs out and head towards the goat & sheep stalls.
 The piggies are staring innocently at me from inside the goats pen, while all the goats (they can never pull off even a slightly innocent look) are maaaaing at me from the sheep's stall.